-- (a) present with active sight-threatening ANIU in either or both eyes and who are taking oral prednisolone >5mg/day or being started on >5mg/day, or - (b) patients already being treated for ANIU and taking >5mg/day of oral prednisolone and other IMT drugs as required.
+- (a) present with active sight-threatening ANIU in either or both eyes and who are taking steroids >5mg/day or being started on >5mg/day, or - (b) patients already being treated for ANIU and taking >5mg/day of steroids and other IMT drugs as required.

-In the subgroup presenting with new active disease, remission will be induced with high dose oral prednisolone; oral prednisolone will be tapered to <=5mg/day over 16 weeks in both groups.
-The treatment goal in the TRI is the same for both groups, i.e. disease remission with <=5mg/day oral prednisolone (see 6.3.1).
+In the subgroup presenting with new active disease, remission will be induced with high dose CS; CS will be tapered to <=5mg/day over 16 weeks in both groups.
+The treatment goal in the TRI is the same for both groups, i.e. disease remission with <=5mg/day CS (see 6.3.1).
 If achieved by the end of the TRI, participants will be eligible for randomisation.